Hair loss

 Take a look at the various causes of hair loss below.
 We will be able to assist you in finding the reason for your hair loss, as well as guiding you towards restoring your appearance and confidence.

-Male Genetic Hair loss
+Male Genetic Hair Loss

 Male pattern baldness (MPB) also know as androgenic alopecia is the most common form of genetic hair loss and affects over 50% of males over the age of 50.